-Kamani, C.H., Lwin, M., Botis, I. et al. (8 more authors) (Accepted: 2025) LV flow kinetics and myocardial deformation following acute infarction: additional predictive value of CMR 4D flow for LV remodeling post-STEMI.
-Journal of Cardiovascular Magnetic Resonance.
-ISSN 1097-6647 (In Press)
+Kamani, C.H., Lwin, M., Botis, I. et al. (8 more authors) (2025) Left ventricular flow kinetics and myocardial deformation following acute infarction: Additional predictive value of cardiac magnetic resonance four-dimensional flow for left ventricular remodeling post-ST-elevation myocardial infarction.
+Journal of Cardiovascular Magnetic Resonance, 27 (2).
+101905.
+ISSN: 1097-6647

 Abstract